-Weight loss, of course, is one of the most common New Year’s Resolutions.
-If trends from previous years hold, that means that 42% of people (worldwide) will try to lose weight this year.
+Weight loss is one of the most common New Year’s resolutions, with 42% of people (worldwide) trying to lose weight at the beginning of each year.

 Here in the United States, it’s higher, at 49% [1, 2].

-If nearly half of the population is going to attempt to lose weight for 2021.
-How will they do?
+If nearly half of the population is going to attempt to lose weight, how will they do?

 77% of people are able to maintain their New Year’s Resolutions for one week.
 That first week is exciting and fun and new.

 On the other hand, only 19% are able to maintain their New Year’s Resolutions for two years .

 Right out of the gate, I want to give you two big tips from the research.
 These apply any time you’re trying to make changes – at New Year’s, before your wedding or high school reunion, or after your doctor tells you you might need to start taking medication unless you get things in order.